acorg/slurm-pipeline/README.md

 `slurm-pipeline-status.py` accepts the following options:

-* `--specification filename`: must contain the status specification printed by `slurm-pipeline.py`.
+* `--specification filename`: must contain a status specification, as printed by `slurm-pipeline.py`.
+Required.
 * `--squeueArgs'`: A list of arguments to pass to squeue (this must include the squeue command itself).
 If not specified, the user's login name will be appended to `squeue -u`.
 * `--printUnfinished`: If specified, just print a list of job ids that have not yet finished.
 This can be used to cancel a job, via e.g.,

     ```sh
     $ slurm-pipeline-status.py --specification spec.json --printUnfinished  | xargs -r scancel